HIGHLIGHTS-Russian officials discuss economic crisis

 "The global economy will never again be what it used to be in 2000-07 and the situation in Russia will never be the same.
 It will be much more complicated.
 It already is much more complicated."

-"The measures we take must be adequate in a situation when the oil price stands at 130 (dollars per barrel) and in a situation when it is at 30."
+"The measures we take must be adequate if the oil price is 130 (dollars per barrel) or 30."

-"I would suggest thinking of asymmetric policies with quite tight monetary policy and moderately loose fiscal policy."
+On financing of state budget deficit: "There will be no need whatsoever to resort to monetary emissions by the central bank."

-Commenting on the chances of Russia being downgraded, he said: "Pretty high".
+Commenting on the chances of Russia's sovereign rating being downgraded to "junk", he said: "Pretty high".

-"We had our chance to stick to a system of currency controls and rejected it in 2006.
-I think this is a one-way street."

-"We need a radical turn in economic policy.
-A radical turn that ends paradigms, breaks stereotypes and sharply revives business' trust in the authorities.
-Without this trust we will no longer be able to carry out any policies."
+"We have no reasons to doubt the credit rating of Russia.
+The state debt stands at 11 percent of GDP, a negligible value, so there is a 100-percent guarantee that we will fulfil our commitments."

 DEPUTY ECONOMY MINISTER ALEXEI VEDEV

 "The peak in inflation will probably be in March-April, I hope lower than 20 percent year-on-year, at a level of 15-17 percent."
-(Compiled by Gabriela Baczynska, Polina Devitt and Katya Golubkova, editing by Jason Bush)
+(Compiled by Gabriela Baczynska, Polina Devitt and Katya Golubkova)

 * Macquarie beats rival group led by Hastings Funds Management